adrolli/laraverse/README.md

 -   License
 -   Tags, Category ...
 -   Dependencies PHP / JS - from file

+## Create Items

+Creating Items should be done by merging all datasets into the items model including all relations.
+Following rules apply:

+- From Packagist

+  - Fill title

+  - Fill slug

+  - Fill description

+  - Fill latest version

+  - Form versions json

+  - Create vendor

+    - ... data

+  - Fill website

+  - Calc and set popularity to ...

+    - Rating
+    - Form rating data (json)
+    - Health
+    - Form health data (json)

+  - Fill Packagist url

+    Fill Packagist name

+    Fill Packagist description

+    Fill Packagist downloads

+    Fill Packagist favers

+  - Fill Github repo - this is the sign for the Github Consumer to fetch this package, as all (or some special) other GitHub fields are empty

+  - Item type = composer-package

+  - Platform = php-package (is there sth to differentiate, because there are composer texts...?)

+  - Categories = let's see

+  - Tags = let's see

+  - Item Relation ... that will be harder work

+    - composer_suggest
+    - composer_provide
+    - composer_replace
+    - composer_conflict
+    - composer_require_dev
+    - composer_require

+  - Create Packagist Relation

 ## More Data (to find and calc)